 As this is a very time consuming element by nature, we would like to point out that we have no time for any unforeseen delays.
 Therefore, if you don’t appear after your name has been called 3 times, the round will be scratched

 Throws are measured from the start line to the point of the catch or where the disc lands.
 When the disc is caught in the air, the point of the landing becomes the point of measurement.
 The tape measurer (or tripod for laser devices) will be fixed in the center of the line, 10m behind the start line.

 In order to win any of the divisions or events, at least one catch must be made.
 If no catch is made, there will be no winner in that category

 Small discs, also known as markers, will be used to mark the catches during the round and measured after the round has finished

 For a disc that is tipped by the dog, we are giving the advantage to the dogs that master this art and we consider the eventual catch as the point for scoring.
 When the disc is tipped out of bounds, there will be no points scored, that's the other side of the medal.

-A ranking for all divisions in the longest throw will be made, top 20 in that ranking after the last qualifier will be invited for the World Championships.
-There is also an extra honor for the team with the best average in either the first round or the Last Chance Round.
+A ranking for all divisions in the longest throw will be made, top 20 in that ranking after the last qualifier will be invited for the World Championships, when hosted.
+When no World Championship is hosted, the frist one in the ranking will be crowned World Champion for that year.

-This event works with 1 line judge, 2 judge spotters and 1 head judge who does the administration and has the responsibility for the end result, he is in constant contact with the administration
+This event works with 1 line judge, 2 judge spotters and 1 head judge (depending upon availablilty) who does the administration and has the responsibility for the end result, he is in constant contact with the administration